OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 - Get client to cancel and refund (processing fees?)
 - If testing in dev/staging, get test payment cards
 - Keep careful track of any transactions made

-### PCI DSS

-- Standard that covers card payments
-- Any application taking payments should be compliant
-- Requirements depend on how payments are made (see [Visa Guidance](https://www.visa.co.uk/dam/VCOM/regional/ve/unitedkingdom/PDF/risk/processing-e-commerce-payments-guide-73-17337.pdf)):
-    - SAQ A: redirect or IFRAME
-    - SAQ A-EP: cross-domain POST
-    - SAQ D: cardholder data touches server
-- SAQ A is best choice, should flag clients not doing that
-- Flag if cardholder data is stored and can be viewed/retrieved

 ### Test Payment Cards